-2025 HOME ACTION PLAN
+DRAFT HOME ACTION PLAN

-The State of Alabama's 2025 HOME Investment Partnerships Program Action Plan (the "Plan") was approved by the Board of Directors of the Alabama Housing Finance Authority on September 18, 2024, and will be included as part of the State of Alabama's Consolidated Plan to be submitted to the U.S. Department of Housing and Urban Development ("HUD") for its approval.
+The State of Alabama's 2026 Draft HOME Investment Partnerships Program Action Plan (the "Plan") will submitted to the Board of Directors of the Alabama Housing Finance Authority ("AHFA) for consideration at a future date and will be included as part of the State of Alabama's Consolidated Plan to be submitted to the U.S. Department of Housing and Urban Development ("HUD") for its approval.

-Until approved by HUD, the Plan is available for information purposes only and is subject to change in whole or in part.
+Until approved by HUD, the Plan is available for informational purposes only and is subject to change in whole or in part.

-On January 23, 2024, HUD issued its Guidance on Submitting Consolidated Plans and Annual Action Plans for Fiscal Year (FY) 2024 under Notice CPD 24-01 (the "Notice").
+On January 23, 2024, HUD issued its Guidance on Submitting Consolidated Plans and Annual Action Plans for Fiscal Year (FY) 2026 under Notice CPD 24-01 (the "Notice").
 In accordance with the Notice, AHFA hereby notifies all potential applicants of the following:

-- All amounts of 2025 HOME Funds shown in the Plan are merely estimates based on AHFA's 2024 HOME Funding levels. - All amounts of HOME Funds shown in the Plan will be amended when HUD announces the final 2025 HOME Funding levels. - HUD's announcement of final 2025 HOME Funding levels may not occur until after the AHFA Application Cycle has begun. - As provided in the Notice, AHFA will not submit the Plan to HUD for review and approval until HUD announces the final 2025 HOME Funding levels, and the Plan has been revised to reflect those Funding levels.
-The Plan and all 2025 HOME Funding levels described therein will remain subject to change in whole or in part until HUD's review and approval is received. - The 2025 HOME Funding levels announced by HUD may be materially different than those described in the Plan, and HUD may require AHFA to amend the Plan in whole or in part, which may alter significantly how applications are scored and funded.
+- All amounts of 2026 HOME Funds shown in the Plan are merely estimates based on AHFA's 2024 HOME Funding levels. - All amounts of 2026 HOME Funds shown in the Plan will be amended when HUD announces the final 2026 HOME Funding levels. - HUD's announcement of final 2026 HOME Funding levels may not occur until after the AHFA Application Cycle has begun. - As provided in the Notice, AHFA will not submit the Plan to HUD for review and approval until HUD announces the final 2026 HOME Funding levels, and the Plan has been revised to reflect those Funding levels.
+The Plan and all 2026 HOME Funding levels described therein will remain subject to change in whole or in part until HUD's review and approval is received. - The 2026 HOME Funding levels announced by HUD may be materially different than those described in the Plan, and HUD may require AHFA to amend the Plan in whole or in part, which may alter significantly how applications are scored and funded.

-As a result, please be advised that all time, money, and other resources committed to the submission of an application to AHFA under the Plan will remain entirely at risk until HUD announces the 2025 HOME Funding levels and provides final approval of the Plan.
+As a result, please be advised that all time, money, and other resources committed to the submission of an application to AHFA under the Plan will remain entirely at risk until HUD announces the 2026 HOME Funding levels and provides final approval of the Plan.